 In the verses revealed at the bottom, Eve takes the “fatal fruit” and carries Adam down with her to “disgrace.”
 Verses 18 and 19 mourn the separation of mankind from God, and Verse 20 proclaims salvation through Christ.

 Closing the flaps and re-folding the sections lets the reader see the last verse, a meditation on the brevity of human life.
-On the final available panel the publisher added literal-minded remarks on imaginary animals and the the allegorical nature of the depiction of death, reflecting a tradition of iconoclastic Protestant religious thought strangely at odds at odds with the densely emblematic book itself.
+On the final available panel the publisher added literal-minded remarks on imaginary animals and the the allegorical nature of the depiction of death, reflecting a tradition of iconoclastic Protestant religious thought strangely at odds with the densely emblematic book itself.

 Of course, the original readers of the book also had the option of creating images against the intentions of the designers.
 They could turn Adam into a merman with the traditional symbols of vanity, the mirror and comb; make the miser count his money on his own head; or see Death strangely dressed in fashionable trousers, making new meanings – or perhaps new nonsense – from the sincere advice of the makers.